 Samuel Kampa, Ph.D.

-I am a Client Success Analyst at Yellowdig, an educational technology startup known for its eponymous "social learning platform".
-Yellowdig is like a mash-up of Reddit and Facebook for schools, universities, and independent learning communities—but without the ads, the questionable data practices, and the fake news.
-Our goals include increasing student interactions outside of the classroom, helping students think collaboratively, and facilitating peer-to-peer knowledge exchange.
-If you think Yellowdig is right for your institution, do reach out!
+I am a Client Success Lead at Yellowdig, an educational technology startup known for its eponymous "social learning platform".
+Yellowdig is like a mash-up of Reddit and Facebook for schools, universities, and independent learning communities—but without the ads, the questionable data practices, and the toxic interactions.
+My role involves training instructors, producing data visualizations in Python, and jamming to the sweet rhythms of our logic database, among other things.

 About the cover photo: The Tetrahedral Kite is one of Alexander Graham Bell's lesser known inventions.
 It is both charmingly off-kilter and a significant development in the history of aviation.
 A lifelong polymath, Bell showed that lasting innovations often come from unexpected sources.